filonico/branchiopoda_Hox_ParaHox/05_RRTree/README.md

-Here put commad files for RRTree analyses
+# README
+  - <code>amino_acid_alignments/</code> contains the files that are necessary to run the RRTree analysis on amino acid sequences.